Arrow back icon

 vivla

-Investing in a second home in 2026: financial guide with real numbers
+Investing in a second home in Spain 2026: financial analysis

 The Spanish second-home market in 2026 maintains solid demand despite peak prices.
 According to data from CaixaBank Research and INE, the vacation home sector grew approximately 5–7% in price during 2025, with prime destinations (Balearics, Costa del Sol, Pyrenees) leading the rise.
 Prices in areas like Mallorca or Ibiza are between €4,000 and €8,000/m² in premium zones, with mid-tier complete villas starting at €800,000–1,200,000.